 Source: Field Survey 2023.

 The result in Table 5 revealed the effect of digital workplace on employees’ task performance in MTN Southeast, Nigeria.
 The result revealed that digital workplace with the regression coefficient of (0.893) is significant and positively affected employees’ task performance in MTN Southeast, Nigeria at 1% level (Sig < .01) of significance.
 The result portrays that an increase in digital workplace will lead to a positive increase in employees’ task performance in MTN Southeast, Nigeria by 0.893.
-Therefore, at 1% level (Sig < .01) of significance, digital workplace had a positive and significant effect on employees’ task performance in MTN Southeast, Nigeria.
+Therefore, at 1% level (Sig < .01) of significance, the digital workplace had a positive and significant effect on employees’ task performance in MTN Southeast, Nigeria.

-The R- square which shows the proportion of variation in the dependent variable that can be explained by the independent variables revealed that 79.7% of the total variation in employees’ task performance in MTN Southeast, Nigeria was explained by the variation in digital workplace.
-While the Adjusted R explains the effect of decrease in the degree of freedom arising from the independent variable.
+The R- square, which shows the proportion of variation in the dependent variable that can be explained by the independent variables, revealed that 79.7% of the total variation in employees’ task performance in MTN Southeast, Nigeria was explained by the variation in digital workplace.
+While the Adjusted R explains the effect of a decrease in the degree of freedom arising from the independent variable.
 The F-statistics (777.021) is significant at 1% level, which shows the overall significance of the entire model.
 Therefore, the independent variables in the model was significant in explaining the change in the dependent variable.

-Based on the above results in Table 5, which revealed that at at at 1% level (Sig < .01) of significance, digital workplace had a positive and significant effect on employees’ task performance in MTN Southeast, Nigeria., the researcher rejected the null hypothesis which states: “Digital workplace does not have any significant effect on employees’ task performance in MTN Southeast, Nigeria” and accepted the alternate hypothesis which states: “Digital workplace had a significant effect on employees’ task performance in MTN Southeast, Nigeria.”
+Based on the above results in Table 5, which revealed that at a 1% level (Sig < .01) of significance, digital workplace had a positive and significant effect on employees’ task performance in MTN Southeast, Nigeria., the researcher rejected the null hypothesis which states: “Digital workplace does not have any significant effect on employees’ task performance in MTN Southeast, Nigeria” and accepted the alternate hypothesis which states: “Digital workplace had a significant effect on employees’ task performance in MTN Southeast, Nigeria.”

 Hypothesis two

-Information and communication technology have no significant effect on employees’ quality of work done in MTN Southeast, Nigeria.
+Information and communication technology has no significant effect on employees’ quality of work done in MTN Southeast, Nigeria.

-Table 6, Ordinary Least Regression analysis result on the effect of information and communication technology on employees’ quality of work done in MTN Southeast, Nigeria.
+Table 6, Ordinary Least Regression analysis results on the effect of information and communication technology on employees’ quality of work done in MTN Southeast, Nigeria.